Eurocc-Italy/dl_tui/README.md

   * `database`: the name of the MongoDB database
   * `collection`: the name of the MongoDB collection within the database
   * `s3_endpoint_url`: URL at which the S3 bucket can be found
-  * `s3_bucket`: name of the S3 bucket storing the data lake files
+  * `s3_bucket`: name of the S3 bucket storing the Data Lake files
-  * `pfs_prefix_path`: path at which the data lake files are stored on the parallel filesystem
+  * `pfs_prefix_path`: path at which the Data Lake files are stored on the parallel filesystem

-For the server version, the configurable options are:
+For the server version, the configurable options are relative to the HPC system:

   * `user`: username of the HPC account
   * `host`: address of the HPC login node